Use Cases

 For package data, there is a better way, namely using --include-package-data, which detects all non-code data files of packages automatically and copies them over.
 It even accepts patterns in a shell style.
 It spares you the need to find the package directory yourself and should be preferred whenever available.
 Functionally it’s very similar to --include-data-dir but it has the benefit to locate the correct folder for you.

 With data files, you are largely on your own.
 Nuitka keeps track of ones that are needed by popular packages, but it might be incomplete.
 Raise issues if you encounter something in these.
-Even better, raise PRs with enhancements to the Nuitka package configuration.
+Even better, raise PRs with enhancements to the Nuitka Package Configuration.
 With want 3rd party software to just work out of the box.

 When that is working, you can use the onefile mode if you so desire.